hroptatyr/yuck/README.md

 This is all superfluous and utter rubbish because ...
 -----------------------------------------------------
-Don't let me stop there.
+Don't let me stop you there.
 I'm all ears for feature requests, patches, criticism and insults, oh, and death threats, of course.

 Best to use the [bug tracker][1], or drop me an [email][2], or just put